sublimelsp/LSP/docs/src/features.md

 LSP provides a "Goto Definition" command, which can be more accurate than the syntax-based "Goto Definition" functionality from Sublime Text, due to the language server's additional knowledge about the project structure and type information.
 It is accessible from the right-click context menu, under *Goto* from the main menu, or can be bound to a user-defined key binding.

-The command from LSP can also fall back to Sublime's built-in "Goto Definition" if the `fallback` argument is set to `true`.
+The command from LSP can also fall back to Sublime's built-in "Goto Definition" if the `"fallback"` argument is set to `true`.
 This way, the built-in "Goto Definition" command will be triggered when there are no results found.

 If applicable to the language and supported by the server, further refinements may be available in addition to the basic "Goto Definition" functionality: